 Although these kinds of accidents might seem unforeseen, risk assessments should be in place to predict any danger – where this has not been done and an accident has followed anyone affected may ask a solicitor to proceed with a claim.

 Failing to carry out annual checks on trees adjacent to the public pathway, could pose a direct risk to the public.

 Serious cases of tree accidents have included severe injuries which have often prevented people from returning to work or even requiring long-term care and support.
 The responsible party could include:

 If you have suffered an injury after being struck by a branch or tree you should contact YouClaim to discover whether you’re entitled to compensation.
 If so, we’ll provide guidance, support and professional opinion at every step of the way whilst we strive to achieve the optimum result for your circumstances.

-YouClaim's specialist team of personal injury solicitors have a lot of experience when it comes to dealing with compensation claims, including claims that have come about as the result of being injured due to tree debris or falling branches.
+YouClaim's specialist team of solicitors have a lot of experience when it comes to dealing with similar cases, including those that have come about as the result of being injured due to tree debris or falling branches.